The site will be down for maintenance on Sunday, September 19th between 11am and 4pm (EST)

 Can courses be about one or more areas of child development?

 Answer: Yes.
-Courses can be general or specific and can cover one or more areas of child development.
-For example, courses in language, social emotional or cognitive development of young children or the play behaviors of young children would be included.
+Courses can be general or specific and can cover one or more areas of child development for children

 |